alok-drop/media_mentions/README.md

-This Python3 script scrapes Cormex media occurence reports and saves it

-to a csv.
+This Python3 script scrapes Cormex media occurence reports and saves it to a csv.
+Change paths as needed wherever there is a "##" string in place of a valid path.